berianjames/pyBAST/README.rst

 Thanks
 ======

-This work was funded by NSF grant #...
-The following people contributed: ...
+This work was funded by NSF grant #0941742.
+The following people contributed to the development of this package: Josh Bloom, Adam Miller.